Q. When is June Orientation for the Class of 2023?

 Q: Must students bring bedding?

 A: Yes.
-Students should bring a pillow, sheets/sleeping bag, blanket, a small fan, and First Year Guide.
+Students should bring a pillow, sheets/sleeping bag, blanket, towel and toiletries, a small fan, a charged laptop or tablet for course registration, immunization forms, and their First-Year Student Guide.

 Q: Will parents/guardians and students interact during the two days?

-A: The parent/guardians and student programs run separately, but there are times that you will be able to meet prior to departure.
+A: The parent/guardians and student programs run separately, but there are times that sessions will overlap and you will be able to meet prior to departure.

 Q: Can siblings attend?